aks2203/easy-to-hard-data/README.md

 The `root` argument must be provided and determines where the data is or to where it will be downloaded if it does not already exist at that location.
 The `train` arument distiguishes between the training and testing sets.
 The `idx_start` and `idx_end` aruments are an alternative to `train` and can be used to manually choose the indices in the sorted data to use.
 The `who_moves` argument returns a boolean, where True indicates that black moves next, and False indicates that white moves next.
 Finally, the `download` argument sets whether to download the data.

+The automatic download will also retrieve a file containing the rating of each chess puzzle.
+This file is not used by any of the functions/methods in this code, but it is available to be read/used by anyone interested.
+The indices match the other tensors downloaded.

 ## Example

 To make two prefix-sum dataloaders, one with training (32 bits) and one with testing (40 bits) data, we provide the following example.